OpenAPI Transformer MCP server

 Stats

-Emcee is a tool that allows you to connect AI assistants like Claude Desktop to external tools and data services using the Model Context Protocol (MCP).
-It takes any web application with an OpenAPI specification and turns it into an MCP server, similar to ChatGPT plugins functionality.
+Emcee is a tool that provides a Model Context Protocol (MCP) server for web applications with an OpenAPI specification.
+It allows you to connect AI assistants like Claude Desktop to external tools and data services, similar to ChatGPT plugins.

 Installation Options